thebuildershq/troott-server/README.md

-## StreamSqr ( Backend )
+## troott ( Server-side )

 ### Stream unlimited sermons and christian content on the go

-> StreamSqr provides audio streaming services worldwide, with a premium subscription offering and free ad-supported plan.
+> troott provides audio streaming services worldwide, with a premium subscription offering and free ad-supported plan.
 The Premium segment offers unlimited online and offline streaming access to its catalogue of sermon, and sermon reels without commercial break.

-With StreamSqr, users can listen to old and new sermons from their favorite preachers, gain control over how they listen to sermons and messages, and share sermons with the people they love!
+With troott, users can listen to old and new sermons from their favorite preachers, gain control over how they listen to sermons and messages, and share sermons with the people they love!

 ## Introduction